simple-registry/simple-registry/README.md

 - Secure: mTLS, authorization policies (powered by CEL)
 - Scalable: light footprint
 - Easy to operate: online garbage collection, auto-reload of configuration and certificates
+- Cross-platform: should be portable on most mainstream operating systems

 > [!WARNING]
-> This project is in early development and is not yet extensively used in production.
+> This project is not battle-tested in production.
-> In particular, blob delete operations can lead to data corruption
->
 > **USE AT YOUR OWN RISK**

 ## Ecosystem